 Dana worked as the Research Associate for the Department of Sociology at Villanova University from 2006 until 2010; she obtained an interdisciplinary M.A. from Villanova in Liberal Studies with an emphasis on Middle Eastern studies.
-In 2009, Dana attended the Yemen College of Middle Eastern Studies in San’a, Yemen, for intensive summer Arabic study, and in 2011, she studied advanced Arabic as a recipient of the Critical Language Scholarship in ‘Amman, Jordan.
-She is also a co-founding member and co-director of the Yemen Peace Project, a non-profit organization dedicated to promoting awareness about Yemen, cross-cultural dialogue between Yemenis and Americans, and mobilizing for peace in Yemen.
+In 2009, Dana attended the Yemen College of Middle Eastern Studies in Yemen’s capital for intensive summer Arabic study, and in 2011, she studied advanced Arabic as a recipient of the Critical Language Scholarship in ‘Amman, Jordan.
+She is also a co-director of the Yemen Peace Project, a non-profit organization dedicated to educating Americans about Yemen and promoting understanding between Americans and Yemenis.

 Originally from the Washington, D.C. area, Dana completed her undergraduate degree at Loyola University in Maryland (then Loyola College) in Sociology, Creative Writing, and Gender Studies.
 She currently resides with her husband and her two dogs in southern California.